meta-llama/llama/README.md

 ## Quick Start

 You can follow the steps below to quickly get up and running with Llama 2 models.
 These steps will let you run quick inference locally.
-For more examples, see the [Llama 2 recipes repository](https://github.com/facebookresearch/llama-recipes).
+For more examples, see the [Llama 2 cookbook repository](https://github.com/facebookresearch/llama-recipes).

 1. In a conda env with PyTorch / CUDA available clone and download this repository.